China ready to hit back at U.S. with rare earths: ruling party newspaper

-In a commentary headline “United States, don’t underestimate China’s ability to strike back”, the ruling Communist Party’s official People’s Daily noted the “uncomfortable” dependence on rare earths from China of the United States.
+In a commentary headlined “United States, don’t underestimate China’s ability to strike back”, the ruling Communist Party’s official People’s Daily noted the United States’ “uncomfortable” dependence on rare earths from China.

 “Will rare earths become a counter weapon for China to hit back against the pressure the United States has put on for no reason at all?
 The answer is no mystery,” it said.